-ALL students MUST attend one of the Faculty presentations on Sunday 2nd February 2020.
+ALL students MUST attend one of the Faculty presentations on Monday 8 March 2021.
 These will provide a basic outline of how the Faculty functions and the degrees that are offered.
-You can receive further advice from Faculty staff on Thursday, 6th February throughout the day.

 By Friday morning, all first year students must have a very clear idea of what subjects they will enrol for.